justkidding-scripts/ollama-discord-bot/ENHANCED_BOT_README.md

 ---

-**🎯 You now have a complete AI-powered Discord bot with 84 specialized agents!** Perfect for research teams, PhD students, and cybersecurity professionals who need powerful AI assistance accessible through Discord.
+** You now have a complete AI-powered Discord bot with 84 specialized agents!** Perfect for research teams, students, and cybersecurity professionals who need powerful AI assistance accessible through Discord.